Specific Populations

 Medical Disclaimer

 This article is for informational purposes only and does not constitute medical advice.
-Retatrutide is not FDA-approved for any indication and must not be used during breastfeeding.
-Postpartum weight management should be supervised by your OB/GYN or primary care physician.
-If you are breastfeeding and concerned about weight, discuss safe approaches with your healthcare provider.
+Retatrutide is not FDA-approved for any indication and has not been studied in pregnancy.
+All GLP-1 medications must be discontinued before pregnancy.
+Fertility treatment should be supervised by a reproductive endocrinologist.
+Do not start or stop any medication without consulting your healthcare provider.

 Compounded semaglutide from $99/mo.
 Compounded tirzepatide from $125/mo.
-Physician-supervised postpartum care.
+Provider-supervised care.

 View Treatment Options